TheTrio/Horizon/ReadMe.md

 <p>Note : This page is about the Project.
 To Know How to install, See the .txt File</p>
 <hr>
 <h2>The Team</h2>
-<p>The Horizon Team Comprises of 2 Members along with several helpers.
-The Horizon team believes that everyone has a right to knowledge
+<p>The Horizon Team Comprises of 2 Members(Yash and Shashwat) along with several non-technical folk who helped by giving various ideas.

-and has combined a game with the creativity of Knowledge.
-The Following are the members of the Contributing Team
 <ol>
 <li>Shashwat Khanna</li>
 <li>Yash Hirani</li>